 – W3C for HTML, XML, WebRTC

-Question 12/16 – Visual surveillance systems and services
+Question 12/16 – Intelligent visual systems and services

-(New Question)
+(Continuation of Question 12/16)

 Motivation

-A visual surveillance system is a telecommunication system which is used to remotely capture and present multimedia to the end user via networks with ensured quality, security and reliability.
+An intelligent visual system is a type of telecommunication system that enables a computing device to inspect, evaluate and identify still or moving images.
+A typical intelligent visual application is video surveillance.
+A video surveillance system is a telecommunication system which is used to remotely capture and present multimedia to the end user via networks with ensured quality, security and reliability, and to perform intelligent analysis tasks.

-In the past decade, there has been significant development in security industry worldwide, and visual surveillance applications are becoming more and more popular in both developed and developing countries.
-According to a recent research report, the global visual surveillance market is expected to grow from 36.89 billion US dollars to 68.34 billion US dollars from 2018 to 2022, with a compound annual growth rate of 13.1%.
+In the past decade, there has been significant development in security industry worldwide, and intelligent visual applications are becoming increasingly popular in both developed and developing countries.
+According to a research report, the typical application of intelligent visual services, visual surveillance, is expected to grow from 36.89 billion US dollars to 68.34 billion US dollars from 2018 to 2023, with a compound annual growth rate of 13.1%.
 The potential market is huge.